 The deeper roots of our approach lie in the conviction that the theory of measure-preserving systems often is better studied in certain categories of functional-analytic objects (like AL-spaces with a distinguished quasi-interior point) than in the category of classical ergodic theory (probability spaces and measurable point mappings).
 This conviction is old and goes back at least to the work of our teacher and mentor, Rainer Nagel, on ergodic theory in the 1970s and '80s (see, e.g. \cite{DernNagePalm1987}).
 It is present in a for a long time neglected paper by Ellis \cite{Elli1987} and it pervades the book \cite{EFHN2015} which, however, does not make explict use of the language of category theory (on purpose).

-In a series of papers \cite{JamnTao2019pre,JamnTao2020apre,JamnTao2020bpre} Jamneshan and Tao develop an alternative point-free approach to ergodic theory based on abstract measure theory.
+In a series of papers \cite{JamnTao2020bpre,JamnTao2019pre,JamnTao2020apre} Jamneshan and Tao develop an alternative point-free approach to ergodic theory based on abstract measure theory.
 Combining this perspective with conditional analysis, Jamneshan develops an uncountable Furstenberg--Zimmer structure theory in a parallel work \cite{Jamn2020pre}.
 In a work of Jamneshan and Spaas this is extended even further to the setting of dynamical systems on von Neumann algebras (see \cite{JaSp2022}).
 See also the notes to Part I on page \pageref{s.notesI}.
 We also mention that in a recent article of Eisner (see \cite{Eis}) the decomposition presented in Theorem B is stated for $\Z$-actions and used to give a new ergodic theoretic proof of Szemerédi's theorem.

-The techniques developed here form the basis for several more recent works: In \cite{EdKr2022} a theorem of Lindenstrauss on the connection between topological measurably distal systems is generalized to $\Z$-actions on general probability spaces; and \cite{Ede2022} contains a Furstenberg-Zimmer structure theorem for stationary random walks.
-An \enquote{uncountable version} of Austin's Mackey-Zimmer type representation theorem for ergodic extensions with relative discrete spectrum is established in \cite{EJK2023}.
+The techniques developed here form the basis for several more recent works: In \cite{EdKr2022} a theorem of Lindenstrauss on the connection between topological measurably distal systems is generalized to $\Z$-actions on general probability spaces; and \cite{Ede2022} contains a Furstenberg--Zimmer structure theorem for stationary random walks.
+An \enquote{uncountable version} of Austin's Mackey--Zimmer type representation theorem for ergodic extensions with relative discrete spectrum is established in \cite{EJK2023}.
 Finally, a follow-up article \cite{HaKr2023} on KH-dynamical systems is in preparation, see also the notes to Part III on page \pageref{s.notesIII}.